amboltio/DM-i-AI-2024/traffic-simulation/README.md

 A lane allows for a vehicle to cross the intersection in a certain manner.
 You may experience the following lane types in this use case:

-- **Main**: Allows for traffic to go straight, left, or right at the lane
+- **Main**: Allows for traffic to go straight at the lane.
+If there are no designated turning lanes, also allows for turning.
-- **Straight**: Allows for trafic to go straight at the lane
 - **RightTurn**: Allows for traffic to turn right at the lane
 - **LeftTurn**: Allows for traffic turn turn left at the lane

+In the models that you will recieve, no intersection can have more than five legs.

+#### Examples

+*Lanes for Leg A2*

+- Left: Allows for left turns only
+- Left: Allows for left turns only
+- Main: Allows for straight and right-turning traffic

+Total number of lanes for leg A2: 3

+*Lanes for Leg A1*

+- Main: Allows for straight and left-turning traffic
+- Right: Allows for right turns only

+Total number of lanes for leg A1: 2

 ### Vehicles
 We observe the vehicles as they approach the intersection.
 You will receive a list of all approaching vehicles that are within 100 meters of the intersection with the following attributes: